baihongguo/HiFiMAP/README.md

 <br />

 ### Step 1: Fit the Null GLMM Model (R)
 Next, fit the null model using your phenotypes and global kinship matrix through the glmmkin function from the GMMAT package. **This step only needs to be run once per phenotype**, regardless of how many chromosomes you analyze.
-Please modify the glmmkin formula in Step1_Save_null_model_HiFiMAP.R based on your phenotype (continuous or binary (coded as 0/1)) and covariate names.
+Please modify the glmmkin formula in Step1_Save_null_model_HiFiMAP.R based on your phenotype (currently continuous only) and covariate names.
 ID column should be named id.

 ```bash
 Rscript src/HiFiMAP/Step1_Save_null_model_HiFiMAP.R \